catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

     > (M) Group results for five cells from five anesthetized rats (green) and five cells from four head-fixed mice (pink).

     So they do use another dataset for this from another paper.
 * There are two tracking behaviors one on the top folder and another in the sub-folder.
 Do they indicate different experiments.
+So far, they seem to contain the same data.
+*  in `session.mat` surgery there is actually a start time that matches 9 to 1pm.
+Four hours of surgery.
+I thought that that might be the whole session but that was 5 hours.
+So, I am not sure what the surgery time is.
+* What is `ws_temp` ?
+* What is HSE?
+* What is UDStates
+* What is ACG?
+* What does DigitalIn represents?
+* What is pullTime?
+* What is `ws_temp`?

-## Synchornization and times
+## Synchronization and times

 For session `fCamk1_200827_sess9`
 * The video is 30 minutes long.
+And the corresponding mat file marks 53143 frames.
+This means that the video is sampled at 29.7 Hz.
 * The auxiliary.dat files in the sub-folder with the movies are between 1 and 3 minutes.
 Not clear yet what they represent.
-* LFP signal:
+* LFP signal: It is 5 hours long using a sampling rate of 1.2 Khz.
 * Raw signal: 5 hours of recording.
 This matches wit the 300 minutes of recording in the paper.
 * Spiketimes:
 * Timestamps for tracking behavior: